Mtze/virntup/docs/analysis.md

 During analysis the following components and important entities were identified:
 ![AOM](img/AOM.png)

 - **P4 Target**: The P4 Target component groups all important assets related to a switch implementation.
-This P4 Target can either be a `BMv2` ([Behavioral Model Version 2](https://github.com/p4lang/behavioral-model) which is a reference implementation of a P4 Target provided by the P4Lang community) or a `tofino` Target ((Hardware implementation by Intel)[https://ark.intel.com/content/www/us/en/ark/products/210606/intel-tofino.html]).
+This P4 Target can either be a `BMv2` ([Behavioral Model Version 2](https://github.com/p4lang/behavioral-model) which is a reference implementation of a P4 Target provided by the P4Lang community) or a `tofino` Target ([Hardware implementation by Intel](https://ark.intel.com/content/www/us/en/ark/products/210606/intel-tofino.html)).
 A `P4 Target` consists of:
-   - `P4 Target compiler`: Each Target brings its own compiler which translates the `P4 Program` to a target dependent binary.
+   - `P4 Target Compiler`: Each Target brings its own compiler which translates the `P4 Program` to a target dependent binary.
 This compiler is provided by the Target vendor
    - `Physical Ports`: A target has `n` physical ports that can be used as ingress/egress by the `P4 Program`.
-   - `P4 Binary`: A binary generated by the `P4 Target compiler` which resembles a `P4 Program` in a target dependant fashion.
+   - `P4 Binary`: A binary generated by the `P4 Target Compiler` which resembles a `P4 Program` in a target dependant fashion.
-   - `Control Plane` implementation: The control plane is responsible for managing `Match Action Tables` the data plane (here modeled as `P4 Binary`) can use to process packets.
+   - `Control Plane` implementation: The control plane is responsible for managing `Match Action Tables`, the data plane (here modeled as `P4 Binary`) can use to process packets.
 The tables are defined in the `P4 Binary` and can be accessed via the `Control Plane`
    - `P4 Target Configuration Interface`: This class exposes an API to the outside world which allows external services to access and configure the `Control Plane`
 - **P4 Program Manager**: This component is responsible for managing the `P4 Program` which should be deployed to a specific target.
 It consists of:
    - `P4 Program` which should be deployed.
-This program should allow the instantiation of `Logical Toppology`s
+This program should allow the instantiation of `Logical Topologys`
    - `P4 Program Controller`: Which compiles the `P4 Program` for the desired `P4 Target` using the `P4 Target Compiler`.
 - **P4 Target Configurator** This component provides an target independent abstraction for the `Topology Controller` to deploy a desired `Logical Topolgy` to a `P4 Target` of some sort.
    - `Target Connector`: This class uses the `P4 Target Configuration Interface` to configure the `Match Action Tables` in the P4 Target.
-   - `Target Definition`: Stores all the configuration parameters which are necessary to connect and configure the `P4 Target`
+   - `Target Definition`: Stores all the configuration parameters which are necessary to connect and configure the `P4 Target`.
 - **Topology Manager**: This component creates a mapping between `Logical Ports` in the `Locgical Topology` and `Physical Ports` on the `P4 Target`.
-This mapping is calculated and translated to `Match Action Table` entries
+This mapping is calculated and translated to `Match Action Table` entries.
    - `Topology Controller`: Uses the `Target Definition` and the `Logical Topology` to calculate a mapping between logical and physical ports.
-   - `Control Plane Configuration`: resembles the calculated mapping as `Match Action Table` entries
+   - `Control Plane Configuration`: Resembles the calculated mapping as `Match Action Table` entries.
-   - `Logical Port Mapping`: Stores the mapping of logical and physical ports
+   - `Logical Port Mapping`: Stores the mapping of logical and physical ports.
 - **Topology Generator**
-   - `Topology Generator`: is responsible for creating virtual topologies which can be instantiated on a `P4 Target`
+   - `Topology Generator`: Is responsible for creating virtual topologies which can be instantiated on a `P4 Target`.
 - **Topology**
    - `Logical Topology`: Resembles a topology which is created by the `Topology Generator` and can be used by the `Topology Controller`.
 A `Virtual Topology` consists of:
       - `Link`: Is a connection between two `Logical Ports` (Like a virtual wire)
       - `vRouter`: Is a routing entity in the logical network.
 A `vRouter` can have many `Logical Ports`
       - `Host`: Is a logical endpoint in the `Topology` and has exactly one `Logical Port`
-   - `Logical Port`: Resembles a Port to either a `vRouter` or a `Host` ans is used by the `Topology Manager` to calculate a mapping to `Physical Ports`
+   - `Logical Port`: Resembles a port to either a `vRouter` or a `Host` and is used by the `Topology Manager` to calculate a mapping to `Physical Ports`.